Purple paint on fence posts carries the same legal significance as "no trespassing" signs in some states.

-On 18 August 2015, the Jacksonville, Texas, television station KETK aired a segment that retriggered interest about a state law that many Texas residents are apparently unfamiliar with, one holding that markings of purple paint carry the same legal significance as “No Trespassing” signs:
+On 18 August 2015, the Jacksonville, Texas, television station KETK aired a segment that retriggered interest about a state law that many Texas residents were apparently unfamiliar with, one holding that markings of purple paint carry the same legal significance as "No Trespassing" signs:

 While visiting the countryside of Texas, have you ever seen trees and fence posts with unique markings the color purple?
 It's not backwoods graffiti, it means no trespassing.

 "It holds the same weight and the same law violations apply," said Prairie View A&M Extension Agent Ashley Pellerin.
 "It's no trespassing period."

 Enacted in 1997, the law states that the application of purple paint (typically in a shade known as "No Hunting Purple") to property features such as trees and fence posts in a specified manner is the legal equivalent of posting "No Tresspassing" signs:

 "Notice" means: an oral or written communication by the owner or someone with apparent authority to act for the owner; or fencing or other enclosure obviously designed to exclude intruders or to contain livestock; or a sign or signs posted on the property reasonably likely to come to the attention of intruders, indicating that entry is forbidden; or the placement of identifying purple paint marks on trees or posts on the property.
 If purple paint is used, then the purple paint must be vertical lines of not less than eight inches in length and not less than one inch in width; placed so that the bottom of the mark is not less than three feet from the ground or more than five feet from the ground; and placed at locations that are readily visible to any person approaching the property and no more than: 100 feet apart on forest land or 1,000 feet apart on land other than forest land.